sbstjn/68Keys.io/content/guide/case.md

 ---

 title: The Aluminium Case
-description: Find all information you need to build your own aluminium Sandwich Case for your 68% Mechanical Keyboard.
+description: Find all information you need to build your own aluminium Sandwich Case for your DIY 68% Mechanical Keyboard.
 A complete shopping list helps you with ordering all parts, and a detailed guide with photos supports you in building your own mechanical keyboard.
 image: /images/og/splash.jpg

 next: